 The identifier may also be a query of the MnS registry defined as a condition expressed as JEX/XPATH expression.

-- The cCLStep may contain information on how the specific step shall be constructed.
+- The cCLStep may contain information on how the specific step can be constructed.
 This may be represented as configuration plan as will be agreed in 3GPP TS 28.872 [7] or as a JEX/XPATH expression.

 NOTE 3: The representation of the cCLStep as configuration plan as will be agreed in 3GPP TS 28.872 [7] or as a JEX/XPATH expression is For Further Study.